ibraheemalayan/Linux_Server_Configuration/README.md

 ### Overview
 This repositary is only a guide to access the configured linux server on Amazon LightSale

+## ⚠ This project is no longer deployed ⚠

 ## Info

 ### SSHing into the server